natcap/invest.users-guide/source/coastal_protection.rst

 + Fetch_Distances.shp:  This polyline shapefile summarizes fetch distances for Land Point input over 16 directions that you specified.

 + Profile_Pts.shp:  This point shapefile represents the cross-shore transect that was cut by the GIS.
-It's attribute table contains depth information from both the raw and smoothed profiles.
+Its attribute table contains depth information from both the raw and smoothed profiles.

 + Profile_Pts_Hab.shp:  This point shapefile represents the cross-shore transect that was cut by the GIS and then intersected with the habitat layers you provided.
 In the attribute table, columns for each of the six possible habitats are included.
 A value of "1" means a particular habitat is present at a point along the transect, while a "0" means it is not found.